Korean, Edit

 ⑦ 6th.
 Aldosterone promotes Na+ reabsorption in the distal convoluted tubule and the collecting duct.

-○ Na+ reabsorption (active transport) Reabsorption of Cl- (passive transport) and water (passive transport) for osmotic balance.
+○ Na+ reabsorption (active transport) Reabsorption of Cl- (passive transport) for charge balance and water (passive transport) for osmotic balance.

 ⑧ 7th.
-Effect of increased blood volume on blood pressure.
+Increased blood volume leads to increased blood pressure.

 ⑨ 8th.
 Renin negative feedback